TimCares/MasterThesis/docs/thesis/experiments/modality_invariant_targets.typ

 ) <kd_loss_comparison>

 ==== Contrastive Loss <contrastive_target_loss>
-We identify the MSE loss, used as a criterion for knowledge distillation, as unfavourable, as it enforces the student representation of the caption
+We identify the MSE loss, used as a criterion for knowledge distillation, as unfavorable, as it enforces the student representation of the caption
 $bold(h)^s_(w, mono(["T_CLS"]))$ to be the same as the teacher representation of the image $bold(h)^t_(v, L_t, mono(["I_CLS"]))$.

 Recall that the student representation shown above is used to predict the teacher representation of the image, and it _not_ used